Prepare Today – Lead Tomorrow

 The comprehensive Heritage Center displays lineage, artifacts, and equipment used since the inception of Combat Control Teams.
 The mission of The Benini Heritage Center (BHC) is to educate Combat Control students, to bolster Combat Control Team morale, and to support United States Air Force recruiting and retention goals for Combat Control Team operators.

-From Army Pathfinders to the Air Force Special Operations Command, Combat Controllers have created an historical legacy that has paved the way for today’s Special Tactics Warriors, just as each new generation of Combat Controllers paves the way for tomorrow’s Special Tactics Warriors.
+From Army Pathfinders to the Air Force Special Operations Command, Combat Controllers have created a legacy that has paved the way for today’s Special Tactics Warriors, just as each generation of Combat Controllers paves the way for tomorrow’s Special Tactics Warriors.

 < Dedicated to the Preservation of our Warrior Heritage >

 The CCS Mission

 The Combat Control School, instructors, and school administrative staff are committed to educating, training, qualifying, and preparing today’s Special Tactics Warriors for tomorrow’s diverse world-wide missions.

 The Combat Control School conducts advanced skills training for special operations airmen to produce the highest quality, air-minded, ground combat warriors in the United States Air Force.

 The mission of the Combat Control School is to provide the Department of Defense, the Air Force Special Operations Command, and the 24th Special Operations Wing with mission ready 3-level Combat Controllers.

 Combat Control candidates face a gauntlet of qualification challenges.
 The training is intensely intellectual, technically and physically challenging, and it requires mental maturity, emotional stability and a never-quit, never-give-up attitude.

 - CCT Selection Course